vbobrov/slideshow/README.md

 This Web App simplifies the process of updating images for the slide show.

 There's no direct connection between downloader and the Slide Management App.
-All data resides in Flicker attributes.
+All data is stored in Flickr attributes.
 In other words, Slide Management App does not need to run on the same system that's running the downloader and the slide show.

-This tool only needs to be used for images that need to be cropped or their location updated.
+This Web App only needs to be used for images that need to be cropped or their location updated.
 If GPS coordinates are available and image location is correctly displayed on the slideshow, there's no need to update the image in this Web App.

 The App automatically identifies all tagged images from Flickr.